asyrjasalo/vagrant-syncer/README.md

 - Vagrant's implementation assumes that the primary group of the SSH user has the same name as the user, if rsync option ```group``` is not explicitly defined.
 This plugin queries the user's real primary group from the guest.
-- Calling Vagrant's ```:rsync_pre``` hook is removed, as this unnecessarily(?) creates the target directory on the guest which rsyncs handles sync-time anyway.
+- Hooking Vagrant's ```:rsync_pre``` is removed, as this unnecessarily runs mkdir to create the target directory, which rsync command creates sync-time anyway.

 ## Development